osga96/techchallenge/README.md

 > java -jar [project_folder]/utilities/fakeSMTP-2.0.jar

-Then click the start server button to start the smtp server.
+Then click the start server button to start the smtp server, in order to use test this functionality, as soon as we subscribe using a non duplicated email, we should see a new mail in the app's window.

 ## And voila!